-But it’s not so much the air conditioning system itself, or even its cooling capacity.
+But it’s not really the air conditioning system itself, or even its cooling capacity.

 Installed after 2010

-If your equipment was installed after January 1, 2010, it likely uses R410a.
+If your equipment was installed after January 1, 2010, it probably uses R410a.
 And there’s an extended amount of time for you to prepare for the phaseout.
 So, it’s not something you should be worried about now.

 Strategies and dates have been fixed for commercial AC units.
-But the start of the phaseout for residential air conditioning systems hasn’t yet been determined.
+But the start of the phaseout for residential air conditioning systems hasn’t yet been set.
 However, the phaseout could commence around 2024 and take 10 years to complete.

 Installed Before 2010

-How Do I Determine Which Refrigerant My AC Uses?
+How Do I Find Out Which Refrigerant My AC Uses?

 Why are Refrigerants Detrimental to the Environment?